Biogs.com

 In the next few years he returned to Aston Villa and then moved on to have a brief period at Rangers, before trying his luck at coaching.

-However, Andy Gray was to have even greater success in his media career, and over the past 10 years, he has revolutionised how the viewer watches football.
-He scrutinises every goal, every mistake and every piece of skill of the weekend.
+However, Andy Gray was to have even greater success in his media career, and as part of Sky's football coverage revolutionised how the viewer watches football.